 This is the key question!
 It is highly recommended that you check this out before you choose a course provider not after! (don’t assume or take things for face value – always check!).

 The only way that you can check if a provider is CIMSPA approved is to go onto CIMSPA’s official partner directory on their website and look up the provider who you are checking out.
+(Make sure you search for "Partners" rather than "Members" when looking for a provider on the CIMSPA directory).
 This is the only way to tell if a provider is officially CIMSPA approved so please do use this tool thoroughly!

 So, there you go, the first and arguably the most important thing to check when looking at what PT course provider to choose.
 Of course, there are lots of other things to consider, but hopefully now you know an extremely important thing that you need to do before you get too deep in comparisons!